 We can luxuriate in any of these, knowing they are verbs and even if we do them in short bouts throughout the day, if done consistently, their effects add up!

-Shaweta “Shay” Vasudeva, MA (Pyschology), MS (Pending), NFPT-CPT, NASM-CPT-CES, THSA-CNT, and Black Belt Karate Instructor is a teaching professional, speaker, author, coach, and cat lover!
-Her passion is to help people become the best version of themselves by using an interdisciplinary and holistic approach, bringing 10+ years of experience in Psychology, Personal Fitness Training, Corrective Exercise, Nutritional Coaching, Cranial Sacral Work and teaching Karate & Tai Chi classes to her business, ShayTheCoach.
+Shaweta “Shay” Vasudeva, MA (Psychology), MS (Kinesiology), NFPT-CPT, NASM-CPT-CES, THSA-CNT, and Tai Chi & Black Belt Karate Instructor is a teaching professional, speaker, author, coach, and cat lover!
+Her passion is to help people become the best version of themselves by using an interdisciplinary and holistic approach, bringing 10+ years of experience in Psychology, Personal Fitness Training, Corrective Exercise, Nutritional Coaching, Cranial Sacral Work, and teaching Karate & Tai Chi classes to her business, ShayTheCoach.
 Shay teaches classes at Maricopa Community College District as an Adjunct Professor.
 For more information visit her personal webpage: www.shaythecoach.com